Using Contour Trees in the Analysis and Visualization of Radio Astronomy Data Cubes: Introduction

 \section{Introduction}

 Radio astronomy is currently undergoing a revolution driven by new high spatial and spectral resolution observing capabilities.
 The current generation of radio and millimeter telescopes, particularly the Atacama Large Millimeter Array (ALMA), offers enormous advances in capabilities, including significantly increased sensitivity, resolution, and spectral bandwidth.
-While these advances represent an unprecedented opportunity to advance scientific understanding, they also pose a significant challenge.
-In some cases, the higher sensitivity and resolution they provide yield new detections of sources with well-ordered structure that is easy to interpret using current tools (e.g., HL Tau~\cite{PartnershipBroganPerez2015}).
-However, these advances equally often lead to the detection of structure with increased spatial and spectral complexity (e.g., new molecules in the chemically-rich massive star forming region Sgr B2, outflows in the nuclear region of the nearby galaxy NGC 253, and rich kinematic structure in the giant molecular cloud ``The Brick''~\cite{BellocheGarrodMuller2014, BolattoWarrenLeroy2013, RathborneLongmoreJackson2015}).
-The new complexity present in current spectral line datasets challenge not only the existing tools for fundamental analysis of these datasets, but also users' ability to explore and visualize their data.
+While these advances represent an unprecedented opportunity to facilitate scientific understanding, they also pose a significant challenge.
+In some cases, the higher sensitivity and resolution they provide yield new detections of sources with well-ordered structure that is easy to interpret using current tools (e.g.,~\cite{PartnershipBroganPerez2015}).
+However, these advances often lead to the detection of structure with increased spatial and spectral complexity, e.g., new molecules in the chemically-rich massive star forming region Sgr B2, outflows in the nuclear region of the nearby galaxy NGC 253, and rich kinematic structure in the giant molecular cloud ``The Brick''~\cite{BellocheGarrodMuller2014, BolattoWarrenLeroy2013, RathborneLongmoreJackson2015}.
+Visualization is a natural tool to study such data, which are typically modeled as 3D cubes, commonly refereed to as \emph{ALMA data cubes}, with two spatial dimensions and one spectral dimension (see Fig.~\ref{fig:cube}).
+While visualizing volumes is not new to scientific visualization, ALMA data cubes present unique challenges.
+First of all, an ALMA data cube represents the complex interactions of radio signals produced by the bulk mixing and motion of various molecules deep in space.
+These data tend to have high spectral resolution but low spatial resolution.